Munter/express-compile-sass/README.md

     compileSass = require('express-compile-sass'),
     root = process.cwd();

-app.use(compileSass(root), {
+app.use(compileSass({
+    root: root,
+    watchFiles: true, // Watches sass files and updates mtime on main files for each change
-    strictType: false, // If true, will only compile when Accept heder includes text/css
+    strictType: false, // If true, will only compile when Accept header includes text/css
     logToConsole: false // If true, will log to console.error on errors });
 app.use(express.static(root));